eugene-babichenko/zpm/README.md

 inconvenient.
 Primary design goals when developing this tool were:

 - Make it fast;
-- Allow to configure it with some conventional format (JSON and YAML are supported);
+- Allow to configure it with some conventional format;
 - Keep `.zshrc` clean;
 - Be able to work with [Oh My Zsh][ohmyzsh] plugins;
 - Work with updates;